Seven Signs Of Elder Abuse

 6. If the caretaker and the elderly person are alone together most of the time.

-7. The elder’s physical appearance and hygiene declines sharply.
+7. The elder’s physical appearance and hygiene decline sharply.
 Also look for soiled bedspreads and sheets all of which points to a lack of attention and personal care for the elder.